tomvanbraeckel/yamcs.github.com/docs/studio/Overview.md

 The main programming language is Java 8.

 #### License
 Yamcs Studio follows a similar licensing scheme as Yamcs Server.
 The core of Yamcs Studio is open-source and licensed under the Eclipse Public License.
-Mission-specific extensions can be developed on a case-by-case basis and under proprietary licenses.
+Mission-specific extensions can be developed on a case-by-case basis and under custom licenses.

 We believe that having an open-source core, is not only fun and exciting, but that this increases the quality of our products and benefits all of our customers equally.